 ACC's unsupported mission, training, test, and Air National Guard aircraft quantities resulted in 33 potential excess aircraft.
 Applying the ACC 10 percent backup aircraft planning factor (10 percent of 33 aircraft equals 3.3 aircraft, rounded to 4),10 results in 4 excess backup aircraft, at an estimated cost of approximately \$766 million in procurement and operating and support costs.
-ACC did not assess whether the 10 percent planning factor for backup aircraft was valid or applicable to the MQ-9 program; therefore, the four questionable backup aircraft may be planned for procurement.
+ACC did not assess whether the 10 percent planning factor for backup aircraft was valid or applicable to the MQ-9 program; therefore, the four questionable backup aircraft was a conservative estimate and risk exists that additional excess backup aircraft may be planned for procurement.
 ACC should assess maintenance, modifications, inspections, and repair needs to accurately determine the necessary quantity of backup aircraft.